isiahmeadows/mithril.js/design/core/vnodes.md

 	- Relevant Gitter discussion: [11 Dec 2015](https://gitter.im/mithriljs/mithril.js/archives/2015/12/11), [12 Dec 2015](https://gitter.im/mithriljs/mithril.js/archives/2015/12/12)
 - It's less implicit information you have to keep in mind and infer.
 If it says `div`, you know at a glance it's a `<div>` that it renders to.
 99% of development isn't writing, but reading, and that "at a glance" information is incredibly valuable to have.
 I find myself, as a Mithril maintainer, taking twice as long to process `m(".widget")` than `m("button.confirm")` or even `m("div.widget")`.
 Even though it's still pretty quick for me, I have to stop and mentally reparse after reading the tokens (the implied `div` in `div.widget` rather than just being decorated `widget`) as my brain reads the word before realizing that's the class name and not the tag name.

+One other obscure bit: you can currently include spaces on either side of the `=` in `[key=value]`, but this is going away due to lack of use.
+(This aligns better with the CSS spec and is otherwise just all around useless.)

 ### Why keep vnodes JSON-compatible?

 This is in large part due to disagreement with [React's decision to block it](https://overreacted.io/why-do-react-elements-have-typeof-property/) somewhat.
 They make security claims, but I'm not convinced they're serious in any remotely sane set-up: